Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If your results are higher, it may mean you have muscle injury.
 These are some possible causes of muscle injury:

 Coma or another situation in which you don't move

 Unusually strenuous exercise

-This test requires a urine sample.
-Your doctor will tell you how to collect it.
+This test is done with a urine sample.
+Your healthcare provider will tell you how to collect it.